Mahi902/DocuWritePro/README.md

 ## Pricing

+## Pricing

 | Tier | Name | Price | Tools | Usage | Advertisement | Support |
 |-----:|------|-------|-------|-------|---------------|---------|
 | S | Pro | 0 USD | All | Unlimited | ✕ | ✓ |

+ⓘ DocuWrite Pro is a free-forall-forever project which is completely free.
+This is an [open source](#license) and publicly available software.
+We never ask for your credit card or other payment information.
 ## Development

 DocuWrite Pro is fully designed, developed, and maintained by **Mohtadi Azad Mahi**.
 All aspects of the project—including concept planning, UI/UX design, core functionality, performance optimization, and ongoing improvements—are independently handled to ensure consistency, quality, and a clear long-term vision.